davidroyer/dkroyer/src/_CMS/Content/blog/optimized-async-await-part-2.md

 1. Setting up `axios` to use to make our API request.
 2. Creating `dataStore` as an empty object to use as state or store.
-3. In a real application, `todosToDelete` would be determined by the user selection.
+3. In a real application, `todosDeleteList` would be determined by the user selection.
 However, as this is not the scope of this post, we can hardcode this value to more easily demonstrate the concepts that are within the scope of this post.

 <!-- SHOULD #3 above be a container note or something??? -->